 Grid displaying and allowing editing of the list of sample recorders.
 Each recorder is represented by a standard name caption (Individuals only) on a row of the grid.
 The user is able to type directly into the grid as if they are typing into an edit control linked to the Recorder Names & Addresses module.
 The user can navigate up and down through the grid using arrow keys; if they navigate below the last item in the grid an extra row is added and the focus moves into it.
 If the user presses the Del or Backspace key when the caret is in a cell with no text, then the grid row is deleted.

-For new Specimen Field Data records a row is added and defaulted to the current user (pressing F11 within a row in the grid also sets the row to the current user).
+Pressing F11 within a row in the grid sets the row to the current user.